 - Communicate effectively

-- Adapt to and manage change
+- Initiate, adapt to, and manage change

 - Engage in creative, strategic, and critical thinking